Giantpizzahead/bob-bot/README.md

 - Discord channels: It's best to have at most one channel per server.
 Use Discord's developer mode to get these IDs.
 Format it as a Python list of strings, ex: `['123...', '456...']`.
 - OpenAI API key: See https://platform.openai.com/api-keys.
 Costs a bit of money, probably less than a quarter if you're just playing around.
 - Serper API key: See https://serper.dev/api-key.
 They have a good free plan.
+- Uncensored intro: Use this to give context on how you want the bot to behave in uncensored mode.
+Be as specific as possible.
+Consider giving it info on inside jokes.
+Phrase these as guidelines, rather than trying to give specific examples to the bot.
+No need for extra spaces at the end.
+If not set, the bot will use a default uncensored intro prompt, see [responses.py](https://github.com/Giantpizzahead/bob-bot/blob/main/src/bobbot/agents/responses.py).
+You can use this prompt as reference for your own.

 ```text
 DISCORD_TOKEN = Discord bot token.